Grab our 10 Tips for Free Self Care! Enter your email here:

 I mean, when it comes down to it, it’s simply a matter of collecting the “goods” and putting them where they’re supposed to go…right?

-This less than elegant description certainly highlights the basics of home insemination.
+This less-than-elegant description certainly highlights the basics of home insemination.
 But there’s actually more involved if you want to make your treatment a success.

 If you want to know how to make home insemination successful, make sure to consider these home insemination tips before you get started.